linode/docs/docs/guides/databases/postgresql/how-to-back-up-your-postgresql-database/index.md

 author:
   name: Jared Kobos
   email: docs@linode.com
-description: 'Learn how to back up your PostgreSQL database with this guide for single database, multiple databases and automated backups.'
+description: "Learn how to back up your PostgreSQL database with this guide for single database, multiple databases and automated backups."
-og_description: 'This guide shows how to create backups of your PostgreSQL databases using pg_dump and use them to restore a lost or broken database.'
+og_description: "This guide shows how to create backups of your PostgreSQL databases using pg_dump and use them to restore a lost or broken database."
 keywords: ['postgres', 'postgresql', 'backup', 'sql dump', 'pg_dump', 'psql']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2017-12-18
-modified: 2021-07-07
+modified: 2022-01-14
 modified_by:
   name: Jared Kobos
 title: "How to Back Up Your PostgreSQL Database"